Managing a fulfillment order

 The source of these events is requests that your system submits or cancellation notifications sent by the product's fulfiller.
 The event's data.object

-is a fulfillment order in a cancelled
+is a in a cancelled

 state.